Request Florida Records

 Who can still see exempt footage

 Section 119.071(2)(l) is not absolute.
-The agency may disclose the recording in furtherance of its official duties or to another governmental agency in furtherance of that agency's duties. §119.071(2)(l)3., F.S.
-The recording must be disclosed to certain individuals as set forth in the statute, including the person recorded, or pursuant to court order. §119.071(2)(l)4., F.S.
-That mandatory-disclosure channel is the route most subjects use to get body cam of their own arrest without going through general public records.
+The agency may release the footage to do its job.
+Or to another agency to help that agency do its job.
+See §119.071(2)(l)3., F.S.
+The agency MUST release the footage to a few people listed in the statute.
+The person recorded is one of them.
+Release also happens by court order.
+See §119.071(2)(l)4., F.S.
+That mandatory channel is the route most subjects use to get body cam of their own arrest without going through the general public-records path.

 90-day mandatory retention